Squid log files icon

 parser.csv_config.delimiter CSV field delimiter. space no

-parser.csv_config.format CSV log format. - $resp_time $client_address $result_code $resp_size $req_method - - $hierarchy $mime_type yes
+parser.csv_config.format CSV log format string. - $resp_time $client_address $result_code $resp_size $req_method - - $hierarchy $mime_type yes

 parser.ltsv_config.field_delimiter LTSV field delimiter. \t no